 Do you know what opossums sound like?
 Find out here

-Opossums may choose to raid trash cans for food and water.
+Opossums often raid trash cans for food and water in winter.
 They may also start digging up your yard, looking for grubs in the soil.
-During winter, you may find them digging in your yard in search of a warm place for winter.
+During winter, you may find them digging in your yard in search of a warm place to nest.

-Opossums need to find dry and sheltered areas.
-Due to the number of predators in wet regions, especially in winter, opossums know their usual habitats are unsafe.
+Opossums need to find dry, sheltered areas.
+Due to the increased danger from predators in winter due to the lack of food, opossums know their usual habitats are unsafe.

-Opossums choose to spend the winter in dry, safe areas.
-Opossums have hairless tails, toes, and ears, making them very vulnerable to frostbite in winter.
+Opossums need a warm area to live.
+They have hairless tails, toes, and ears, making them very vulnerable to frostbite.
 Opossum fur does not protect them adequately from the elements during winter as it is not thick enough.

 Where Do Opossums Live In Winter?

-During winter, opossums are likely to find new, warmer habitats.
-In most cases, their newfound houses are likely to be found in hollow trees and logs, wood piles, buildings, burrows dug by other animals, and rock crevices.
+During winter, opossums need to find new, warmer habitats.
+In most cases, their nests are likely to be found in hollow trees and logs, wood piles, buildings, burrows dug by other animals, and rock crevices.

 Opossums focus on making these places as warm as possible, so they line their nests with grass and other soft materials.
 They carry the nesting material using their curled-up tails.